JetBrains/Qodana/topics/qodana-ide-plugin.md

 <img src="ide-plugin-update-report-2.png" dark-src="ide-plugin-update-report-2_dark.png" width="706" alt="Updating the report using the Qodana tab" border-effect="line"/>

 ## Open report from a local storage

+<note>To open Qodana reports from your local storage, make sure that you previously opened the project by the IDE at least
+   one time.
+This action establishes the link between the %product% report and your IDE.</note>

 In the IDE, go to <menupath>Tools | Qodana | Open Qodana Analysis report</menupath> and select the
 <code>qodana.sarif.json</code> report file you would like to open.